"ISIS Free Zone" Plans Lead To Even More Chaotic Situation In Syria And Iraq

 That or the Turks are coming?
 I am not sure what I would choose.

 Greece: Schaeuble's Track

 Washington Post Promotes Al-Qaeda Affiliate As "Moderate"

-The Fred Hiatt funny pages, aka the Washington Post Opinon page, has a leader of Ahrar al-Shams writing against the official definition of "moderate rebels" in Syria.
+The Fred Hiatt funny pages, aka the Washington Post Opinon page, has a leader of Ahrar al-Sham writing against the official definition of "moderate rebels" in Syria.

-Ahrar al-Shams is a violent Salafi terrorist group in Syria which was co-founded by an old time Al-Qaeda member:
+Ahrar al-Sham is a violent Salafi terrorist group in Syria which was co-founded by an old time Al-Qaeda member:

 Abu Khalid al-Suri, also known as Abu Omeir al-Shami : Suri was a co-founder of Ahrar al-Sham and acted as Ayman al-Zawahiri’s representative in Syria, charged with facilitating reconciliation amongst Islamist militants in the region.
 Suri was killed in a suicide bombing against Ahrar al-Sham’s headquarters.
 Ahrar al-Sham and other militant organizations blamed ISIS.
 Suri's close ties with Al Qaeda became clear after his death, when AQ commander Ayman al-Zawahiri published a eulogy for the fallen Ahrar al-Sham leader and AQ posted a video documenting his participation in Al Farouq training camp in Afghanistan, including photos of him with Osama bin Laden and Zawahiri.